atcollab/at/docs/sample.md

 referenced: [Matlab installation]

 **link tag**: {%link p/Installation.md %}\
-The link tag cannot be used on github pages because it still does not prepend site.baseurl.
+The link tag cannot be used on GitHub pages because it still does not prepend site.baseurl.

 ### Using markdown syntax
 Use relative links (absolute links only work from the root directory), refer to the markdown file.
-You can used in-line or referenced links.
+You can use in-line or referenced links.

 in-line: [Matlab installation](m/Installation.md)\
 referenced: [Python installation]